salesforce/policy_sentry/docs/querying/action-table.md

   --condition TEXT                If action table is chosen, you can supply a
                                   condition key to show a list of all IAM actions that support the condition key.
-  --wildcard-only                 If action table is chosen, show the IAM
-                                  actions that only support wildcard resources
+  --resource-type TEXT            Supply a resource type to show a list of all
-                                  - i.e., cannot support ARNs in the resource block.
+                                  IAM actions that support the resource type.
   --fmt [yaml|json]               Format output as YAML or JSON.
 Defaults to
                                   "yaml"
   --v                             Set the logging level.
 Choices are CRITICAL, ERROR, WARNING, INFO, or DEBUG.
 Defaults to INFO